fabric8-quickstarts/karaf2-camel-rest-sql/README.redhat.md

-# Karaf 2 Camel REST / SQL QuickStart
+# Karaf 2, Camel and REST / SQL QuickStart

 This example demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.